-Along with the dance performance at the opening ceremonies for the new wing of Sun Plaza and the art installation of Manuel Gorkiewicz which will be on display for several weeks, two large permanent works by the artist Peter Kogler will be featured.
+Along with the dance performance at the opening ceremonies for the new wing of Sun Plaza in September 2018, and the art installation of Manuel Gorkiewicz which will be on display for several weeks, two large permanent works by the artist Peter Kogler will be featured.
 Kogler is a multi-media artist, who is an international success with his computer-generated spatial works.

 At Sun Plaza, the two-time Dokumenta participant will be displaying a more than 10-metre wall with moving lines, which highlights the dynamics of both the architecture and passers-by.

 Peter Kogler’s second work is an 18-metre tall tornado made from a 1,200-metre long lighting strip, which is suspended in space and catches the eyes of all observers.
 With a weight of around one tonne, the strip is the largest individual light ever produced by the company Zumtobel, Europe’s market leader on the lighting market.

 ImPulsTanz Wien, one of the world’s most important festivals for contemporary dance, will be presenting the urban dance company “Hungry Sharks” for the opening event.
 It will be transforming the shopping centre into a stage with its performance “Hidden in Plain Sights”, which it put on at the festival in Vienna this summer.
 The company also held a dance workshop where participants could learn urban moves with the help of professional dancers.
 The day’s events offered a great opportunity to experience internationally renowned contemporary dance in an off-stage environment.